carpentries-incubator/data-harvesting-for-agriculture/_episodes/09-R-RStudio-Jill.md

 ## Levels: Corn Cotton Other Soybeans Wheat
 ```

 We'll note we got a bit of extra information when we are looking at the `Crop` column.
-With the column `Years`, Here, R has stored this column as

-#### <font color="magenta">Using str </font>

-<font color="magenta">Is there a strong reason to use "str" instead of head?
-I feel like we have to explain more using str.
-I've included how I would re-write this portion, but my personal vote is to use the "head" command above instead of having to go into column types right now.</font>

-The `str` function is helpful
-for getting a quick look:
+With the column `Years`, R stored the data as pure numbers (integer, or "whole" numbers without decimal places in this case).
+With `Crop`, R has stored this column as something called a _factor_ which is a way to store information that is best sorted into different categories instead of numbers -- this is often called a _categorical variable_ while `Years` is called a _numerical variable_.
+R also tells us how many _levels_ this categorical column has, which is just R's way of counting up the number of categories that `Crop` can be.
+In this case, we see ther are 5 categories of crops in this dataset, `Corn`, `Cotton`, `Other`, `Soybeans` and `Wheat`.
+Note that by default R is ordering them alphetetically.

+### Using `str` to get column types

+<font color="magenta">I think we should do this after head and discussing different types of data.</font>

+Like with the function `head`, he `str` function is helpful for getting a quick look at your data and summarizing what kinds of columns you have:

 ```r